 Concerning verses such as or relevantly similar to 1 Peter 1:3, the determinist could run the argument that Ockham’s razor can be applied to exclude Libertarian interpretations.
 This is because a Determinist hermeneutic is simpler than a Libertarian one in so far as DCD either does not (1) posit agent causation (2) posit agent causation outside of God Himself (3) posit incompatibilism or (4) posit some medley of 1-3.
 In this respect, we admit that DCD is indeed the simpler hypothesis.

-That said, it’s worth mentioning that simplicity, in of itself, isn’t sufficient in adjudicating between which, of any competing hypotheses, is best.
+That said, what needs to be understood here is that simplicity alone isn’t sufficient in adjudicating between which, of any competing hypotheses, is best.
 For if a theory were always better than its competitor(s) simply by virtue of positing less entities while taking no other criteria in to consideration, then we would be compelled to accept many false theories irrespective of their lack of explanatory power, scope, plausibility, inter alia.

 To illustrate the point, consider the competing theories purporting to explain the apparent resurrection of Jesus.
 Of these theories, one of the simpler views is the explanation that rejects the supernatural hypothesis by affirming that Jesus died, tout court.
 Well, if simplicity were a sufficient condition in deciding which theories are best, then we would be compelled to accept the superiority of this naturalistic explanation to the supernatual one despite the evident shortcomings of the former view.
 This is because the naturalistic explanation is simpler in so far as it does not posit the existence of the supernatural Thus, one can see that when simplicity, by itself, is taken as being a sufficient condition in adjudicating between competing theories, the relevant approach would compel us to accept a false view irrespective of any other factors that might count against it.